Vault-Tek/Vaultify/README.md

 # Vaultify Password Manager (Version 0.1.3)

 **Vaultify** is a locally hosted, client-side password management system designed to provide secure, private, and efficient storage for your credentials.
 With a focus on robust encryption and an intuitive user experience, Vaultify empowers users to manage their passwords securely without relying on third-party cloud services.
-It ensures complete autonomy over your sensitive data by storing everything directly on your device, offering an unparalleled level of control and security.
+It ensures complete autonomy over your sensitive data by storing everything directly on your device.

 ## Features